invoiceninja/invoiceninja/readme.md

 ### [https://www.invoiceninja.com](https://www.invoiceninja.com)

 #### Note: the application has recently been updated to Laravel 5.
-Please use the [1.7.x branch](https://github.com/hillelcoren/invoice-ninja/tree/1.7.x) for a more a stable build.
+Please use the [1.7.x branch](https://github.com/hillelcoren/invoice-ninja/tree/1.7.x) for a more stable build.

 If you'd like to use our code to sell your own invoicing app we have an affiliate program.
 Get in touch for more details.